alexankitty/Holo-Chat/README.md

 ## Modifications
 1. Interact with the source.
 2. Click the window.
-3. Press Enter and the settings GUI will pull up.
+3. Press Enter (or hold click for longer than 500ms) and the settings GUI will pull up.
 Pressing Save or Cancel will close it.

 ## Advanced Configuration
 ![YAML Config](https://github.com/alexankitty/twitch-chatbox-bot/blob/main/docs/configfile.png?raw=true)